Jesse-Cameron/presentations/brownbags/programming_with_photos/PITCHME.md

 @ul
 - Over optimisation.
-- Pre-mature optimisation
+- Early optimisation.
+- Building features that are unnecessary.
 @ulend

 ---

-You can get lost in code your working on without considering the larger context <br/>
+You can get lost in code your working on without considering the larger context.

 ---

 Take a moment. <br/>
-Breath.
+Breath. <br/>
 Walk away from what you are doing. <br/>
 Come back to it with a fresh perspective. <br/>

 ---